adolfojmnz/adolfojmnz/README.md

-### Hi there 👋
+### 👋 Hi there,

-### <div align="center">I'm Adolfo Jimenez, an Electronic Engineer and Backend Developer 🚀</div>
+### <div align="center"> I'm Adolfo Jimenez, an Electronic Engineer and a self-taugh Backend Developer 📚 </div>

-- 🔬 Check out my latest project, an e-commerce REST API with multiple capabilities.
-[E-Commerce API](https://github.com/adolfojmnz/e-commerce-api)
+- 🔬 Check out my latest project, an e-commerce REST API with multiple capabilities: [E-Commerce API](https://github.com/adolfojmnz/e-commerce-api)
-- 🌱 I’m currently learning about microservices architecture with implementation on Django and AWS.
+- 🌱 I’m currently learning about microservices architecture, as well as the implementation of best practices and design patterns.
-- ⚡ Fun fact: we don't really know what's the speed of light as it hasn't been measured in a one-way trip.
+- ⚡ Fun fact: We don't really know what's the speed of light as it hasn't been measured in a one-way trip.

 ## Expertise